All of us carry demons inside.

 To effectively pay attention to your emotional reactions (I call it “following the trail of your inner demons”), you first need to cultivate:

-If, however, you are fairly certain that you’re self-aware (or enough to start the process), you will then need to:
+If, however, you’re fairly certain that you’re self-aware (or enough to start the process), you will then need to:

 2. Adopt an open mindset

-You will need to have the courage and willingness to observe EVERYTHING uncomfortable you place importance in, and ask “why?”
-What do I mean by the phrase “placing importance in”?
-By this, I mean that, whatever riles, shocks, infuriates, disturbs and terrifies you, you must pay attention to.
+Have the courage and willingness to observe everything that makes you feel uncomfortable, and ask “why?”
+What do I mean by everything that makes you feel “uncomfortable”?
+By this, I mean that, whatever riles, shocks, infuriates, disturbs, grosses out, or terrifies you, you must pay attention to.
 Closely.